SimonMischel/TERMITE/README.md

-# TERMITE
+# TERMITE - An R script for fast reduction of LA-ICPMS data and its application to trace element measurements
+## Simon A. Mischel, Regina Mertz-Kraus, Klaus Peter Jochum, Denis Scholz
-TERMITE software repository
+### TERMITE software repository

 This repository contains example files for the R script TERMITE.
-TERMITE is an R script for the fast reduction of LA-ICPMS trace element data.

 The user should download the file your_main_directory.zip and unzip the example file.
 Included is the script and the mandatory files and folders.